Terris Nguyen Temple

-Terris Nguyen Temple, born in Bakersfield, California, May 5, 1944, studied the art of Tibetan thangka painting in Nepal during the years 1966 to 1975.
+Terris Nguyen Temple, born in Bakersfield, California, May 5, 1944,died on July 8, 2024. studied the art of Tibetan thangka painting in Nepal during the years 1966 to 1975.
 For the past twenty five years, the Nguyen Temples have been the official artists to Ogyen Trinley Dorje, the 17th Gyalwa Karmapa, and Tsurphu Monastery, Tibet.

 History

 Terris' first teacher was the State Artist of Tibet, the late Master Jampa Tsedan, the Dalai Lama's artist.
 Later Terris studied with the late Taklung Tsetrul Rinpoche - Simla, India; the late Sherpa artist Pargyaltsen (Kapa Ngawong Damcho) - Nepal; the late Dolpo artist Pema Wangyal, and the late Newar artist Siddhimuni Shakya - Kathmandu.
 In 1969 Terris became one Rangjung Rigpe Dorje, 16th Karmapa's original Western disciples.
 In 1974 at the invitation of Chogyam Trungpa Rinpoche, Terris taught thangka painting at the then Naropa Institute in Boulder Colorado, now Naropa University.
 This was the opening year of the Institute.